 Experience in examining theories of assessment and administering formal and informal tests and inventory instruments which lead to the development of remediation and teaching strategies.
-Prerequisite: SPED 508 and 616.
+Prerequisite: SPED 508 for students seeking initial licensure.

 SPED 625.
 Managing Challenging Behaviors, 3 hours, Offered as needed